Lawyers do it. Stockbrokers do it. And apparently so do former FBI agents. What are we talking about? Stealing!

 How did Burdette pull off his scam?
 Apparently by promising investors 8 to 12% annual returns.
 Officials say he sold promissory notes to investors and promised to use the money to invest in real estate and medical technology businesses.
 Instead, court records reveal that Burdette used the money to pay off earlier investors – a classic sign of a Ponzi scheme – and to pay himself.
 Like most of these scams, the fraud was quickly uncovered when there was no longer enough new money to pay off the old investors.

 What is unusual about this case is that Burdette is a former FBI agent.
+(He was also a lawyer.)
 Whether this was a factor in people’s mind when making their investment is not known.
-We suspect, however, that many victims received a false sense of security knowing that they were investing with a former fed.
+We suspect, however, that many victims received a false sense of security knowing that they were investing with a former fed and lawyer.

 Criminals come in all shapes and sizes.
 Former judges, pastors and even FBI agents can be criminals.
 Anyone investing with Burdette would have been able to see that he had been sued many, many times by investors who were not paid.
 Unfortunately, many people never perform any type of due diligence.